Skip to content

 EU MiCA CASP

-Bitpanda is an Austria-based investment platform focused on EU retail customers, founded in 2014.
-Per our June 2026 research, it holds EU MiCA CASP authorisation via Malta (MFSA), which we mark verified against the ESMA-register angle.
-Bitpanda is built around the European retail market and offers crypto alongside other investment products.
-We have not completed a hands-on test and publish no fees, supported-coin counts, withdrawal limits or rating until confirmed against a primary source.
-Crypto is high-risk; nothing here is financial advice.
+Bitpanda is an Austria-headquartered investment platform built around European retail customers, founded in 2014.
+It holds a confirmed EU MiCA CASP authorisation via Malta's MFSA, which we have verified directly against the ESMA register — one of the more straightforwardly clean regulatory positions among the exchanges we cover.
+Bitpanda offers crypto alongside other investment products (such as stocks and commodities in some markets) through a single consumer-facing app.
+We have not completed a hands-on test and publish no fees, supported-asset counts, withdrawal limits or rating until confirmed against a primary source.
+Crypto is high-risk regardless of the platform's regulatory standing; nothing here is financial advice.

 Regulatory standing